 Explore and choose a major to declare on your application

-Freshmen applicants may either select a specific major, or apply as undeclared.
-Admission to some majors will be to a 'pre-major' status.
+Freshman applicants may either select a specific major, or apply as Exploring (Undeclared).
+Applicants interested in Nursing should review the important information above.
+Admission to most majors will be to a 'pre-major' status.
 Continuation in the major will be subject to meeting specific lower division course and GPA requirements at Cal State LA that indicate the student's ability to successfully complete the major and graduate.

-Applicants must apply during the CSU initial filing period (October 1 – November 30 for Fall admission).
+For Spring 2024 admission, applicants must apply between August 1-31, 2023; for Fall 2024 admission, between October 1, 2023-November 30, 2023.
 To apply to Cal State LA, visit Cal State Apply.
+For some tips on how to complete the application, visit our Application Tips webpage.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 Cal State LA makes admission decisions based on self-reported information from the application so it is extremely important that coursework including grades and test scores are entered accurately and completely.
 Admitted students who intend to enroll at Cal State LA will be required to submit an official transcript in order to verify eligibility and high school graduation.
-Admission decisions may be withdrawn for students who misreported academic information, or do not met the terms of the admission offer.
+Some applicants may be required to report Fall grades when available or submit additional information as needed.
+Admission decisions may be withdrawn for students who misreported academic information or do not meet the terms of the admission offer.

-Submit official transcript or other documents only if requested
+STEP 3: Submit official transcripts or other documents only if requested